-- traditional savings products where the insurer may commit to paying a guaranteed minimum yield plus a share of the investment yield.
-The yield guarantee is for a fixed period (see Note 24.4).
+traditional savings contracts where the insurer may offer a capital guarantee plus a share of the investment yield.
+The insurer may also commit to paying a guaranteed yield topped up with a share of the investment yield.
+The yield guarantee is for a fixed period.
+These guarantees give rise to financial risks (see section 4.1.2 - Risk factors linked to the financial markets and Note 24.4 to the consolidated financial statements - Risk of guaranteed yields on insurance and financial liabilities).
 Most savings contracts include an early surrender option for a contractually fixed amount.
 The policy surrender rate will depend on stock market performance, the performance of contracts being marketed by the competition, policyholder behaviour (e.g., a need to raise cash), customer confidence, and tax-related matters.
 A wave of surrenders could materially impact earnings or even solvency in extreme conditions.
-For example, traditional savings products are exposed to surrender risk in the event of a sharp increase in interest rates.
-This would generate unrealised losses, some of which would be recognised directly in equity, thus impacting both the Group's earnings and solvency; - unit-linked products, where the policyholder bears the financial risk and the insurer's commitment is limited to the additional cover provided, consisting generally of a guaranteed death benefit.
-A bear market combined with higher-than-expected losses could severely hit earnings on savings products.
+Traditional savings products are exposed to surrender risk in the event of a sharp and rapid increase in interest rates.
+This would generate unrealised losses, some of which would be recognised directly in equity, thus impacting both earnings and solvency (see section 4.1.2 - Interest rate risk).